 What foreign ownership restrictions are there regarding shares, and what approval requirements are there?

 Foreign Business Act

 The Foreign Business Act restricts particular Thai businesses operated by foreign entities according to the administration of the Ministry of Commerce.
-For FBA restrictions purposes, a foreign person, a business incorporated in a different country than Thailand, and a company operated in Thailand with 50% or more foreign ownership by foreign companies or persons are classified as foreign.
+For FBA restrictions purposes, a foreign person, or a business incorporated in a different country than Thailand, and a company operated in Thailand with 50% or more foreign ownership by foreign companies or persons is classified as foreign.

 Furthermore, foreign nationals aren't allowed to participate in industries that relate to arts, tradition, national security, culture, folklore, customs, natural resources and environmental issues, and handicraft.
 These industries are described under the second category.
-Foreign nationals are exempt from these prohibitions if the Foreign Business Act grants them permission from the Ministry of Commerce as well as approval from the Thai Cabinet.
+Foreign nationals are exempt from these prohibitions if the Foreign Business Act grants them permission from the Ministry of Commerce as well as approval from the Thai Ministerial Cabinet.

 It is worth noting that certain service businesses are not subjected to the FBA due to Ministerial Regulations.
 Such businesses include: